Outcome-Constrained Large Language Models for Countering Hate Speech: Methodology

-The quality of generated texts is evaluated by the GRUEN metrics~\cite{zhu2020gruen}.
-We compute the grammaticality, redundancy, focus, and GRUEN score for each generation, then report the average and standard deviation.
-The same scores are also calculated for the Benchmark-Reddit test data as a baseline reference that is used to compare the quality of LLM-generated texts with human-generated ones.
+\paragraph{Stylistic Metrics} The generated counterspeech is evaluated by stylistic metrics commonly used in previous studies~\cite{chung2021towards,zhu2021generate,tekirouglu2022using}.
+We calculate the similarity of counterspeech against a reference dataset consisting of human-generated counterspeech with the BLEU score~\cite{chen2014systematic}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, and BERTScore~\cite{zhang2019bertscore}.
+The quality of generated texts is evaluated by the GRUEN metrics~\cite{zhu2020gruen}, including dimensions of grammaticality, redundancy, focus, and GRUEN score.
+The same scores are also calculated for the reference dataset for comparison purposes.
+Finally, we calculate the type-token ratio and distinct-n-grams to evaluate the diversity of generated texts~\cite{fanton2021human}.

-We also calculate the type-token ratio and distinct-n to evaluate the diversity of generated texts.
-The evaluation is computed for the text generation of all samples.
-For novelty evaluation, we compare the generated texts with reference replies in the Benchmark-Reddit data and count the number of new unigrams and bigrams~\cite{fanton2021human}.

-\textbf{Human Evaluation} The human evaluation will be conducted to reflect the comparison of reference text and model-generated text according to human annotators.
-The evaluations will focus on three aspects: suitableness, relevance, and effectiveness.
-Suitableness is measured with two aspects: i) Given the place where the conversation happens, whether the linguistic style of the reply suits the conversation environment. ii) Whether the reply follows the civil rules of the environment.
-Relevance evaluates the relevance of the generated text to the topic of the hate comment.
-Finally, effectiveness evaluates whether the generated texts are likely to incur desired outcomes.

-Two research assistants who are familiar with Reddit and have English proficiency conduct the human evaluation work.
-To ensure impartiality, reference text and generated text samples are randomly provided to the evaluators, so they are not aware of the source of the text.
-50 samples of generated text from different settings are randomly selected for human evaluation.
-The agreement rate on the evaluation between two research assistants is calculated to assess the reliability of the evaluation.